Quantum-Dynamics-Hub/libra-code/tests/example_workflows/qsh/README.md

   * The files from the ```res_qsh``` or from ```res``` directories can be used and the input to this function In the former case, one obtains QSH dynamics, in the latter - the direct dynamics

+  This script actually runs 3 variants of the TSH calculations:
+  a) the standard one
+  b) file-based QSH
+  c) file-less (on-the-fly) QSH